mucsci-students/2022fa-475-Dreadcore/README.md

 - Made the battery icon bigger.
 - Each location briefly displays its name while spawning into it.
 - Changed the UI sounds to be more sci-fi.

+###### **Update 1.2.1**
+- Gave Zulikoth a slight makeover, but not as big as the last one.
+- Fixed a bug where the Resume button wasn't working.
+- Fixed a bug where if you looked at the options menu after after activating the Dreadore's healthbar, you'd be locked into it.
+- Fixed a bug where your battery would heal 5% of your health instead of 25% in Zulikoth.
+- Made certain parts of Talakor look better (more specifically, there were some blocks with less detail, surrounded by more detailed blocks, so I fixed that).

+### Annnouncement:
+Development for Game 3 is starting very soon, so 1.2.1 is the final update for Dreadcore I'm posting on Github.
+But after I graduate in December, I will continue working on Dreadcore so it can eventually be uploaded to Steam.

+### What to expect from the Steam release:
+- More locations
+- More upgrades
+- More bosses
+- An actual story
+- And more...